Key Takeaways

 1. Use Keyword Research Tools

-To kickstart your keyword research, you’ll need powerful tools that can help you find keywords with lower competition and solid search volume.
-These tools allow you to filter out high-competition keywords and target easier-to-rank terms.
+To kickstart your keyword research, you need powerful tools that surface keywords with lower competition and solid search volume.
+These tools let you filter out high-competition keywords and target easier-to-rank terms without manually eyeballing every SERP.

 Finding low-hanging fruit keywords using Google Keyword Planner (GKP) involves identifying search terms with decent traffic but relatively low competition.
 Here's a step-by-step guide: